-This position is located in Charles Pinckney National Historic Site, in the Integrated Resource Division.
+This position is located in Martin Luther King Jr National Historic Park, in the Resource Management Division.

-This position provides overall professional and technical direction for the museum collection program for Charles Pinckney National Historic Site, Fort Sumter and Fort Moultrie National Historical Park, Reconstruction Era National Historical Park, Congaree National Park, Moores Creek National Battlefield, as well as other parks in the Southeast Region.
-This position plans for and develops recommendations for programming priorities of all museum management functions and ensures that NPS and professionally recognized procedures are applied in all operations.
-The collections cover any one or a combination of disciplines, including archeology, ethnology, history, archives, biology, geology, and paleontology.
+- Provide overall professional and technical direction for the museum collection program, plans for and develops recommendations for programming priorities of all museum management functions, and ensures that NPS and professionally recognized procedures are applied in all operations.

-- Maintaining records and documentation for museum collections.
+- Maintains all record keeping and documentation for museum collections.

-- Planning and implementing curatorial procedures for on-site and outside exhibits.
+- Plans and implements proper curatorial procedures for on-site and outside exhibits.

-All qualifications must be met by the closing date of this announcement-09/28/2023-unless otherwise stated in this vacancy announcement.
+All qualifications must be met by the closing date of this announcement-10/10/2023-unless otherwise stated in this vacancy announcement.

 Credit will be given for all appropriate qualifying experience.
 For current Federal employees, if hours worked per week are not included on your resume, you must submit a non-award SF-50 for each federal position listed as part of your application to be used to validate your work schedule and determine the amount of qualifying experience that you will be granted.
 An award SF-50 will not be acceptable documentation for which to consider your amount of qualifying experience.
 For all other applicants who are not current federal employees, your resume must state either "full-time" (or "40 hours a week") or "part-time" with the number of hours worked per week to ensure proper crediting of specialized experience.
 Failure to adequately provide information needed to determine number of hours worked in each position may result in that time not being credited when evaluating qualifying experience.